giantswarm/apiextensions/README.md

 )

 // knownTypes is the full list of objects to register with the scheme.
 It
-// should conaint all zero values of custom objects and custom object lists
+// should contain pointers of zero values of all custom objects and custom
-// in the group version.
-var knownTypes = []runtime.Object{
+// object lists in the group version. var knownTypes = []runtime.Object{
 		//&Object{},
 		//&ObjectList{},